levit123/First-Java-Project/README.md

 ## Additional Notes
-1: Made following the Pluralsight course "Getting started with Programming in Java Pluralsight"
+1: Made following the Pluralsight course "Getting started with Programming in Java"

 2: In addition to running the project normally by clicking the Launch button in IntelliJ, you can also